EVORA-project/evora-ontology/models/docs/Protein.md

     description: Refers to the form in which the protein is produced and manifested in a biological system.
-Possible values include 'Soluble' (proteins that are dissolved in the cellular or extracellular fluid) and 'Inclusion bodies' (aggregated proteins that are insoluble and form within the cell)
+Possible values include 'Soluble' (proteins that are dissolved in the cellular or extracellular fluid) and 'Inclusion bodies' (aggregated proteins that are insoluble and form within the cell).
     title: expressed as
     close_mappings:
     - apollo:00000102